linuxfandudeguy/webshell/README.md

 ### Example

-To try it, run the following command:
+To try it, run the following command in your system terminal if `curl` is installed:

 ```bash
 curl -X POST https://web-terminal-eight.vercel.app/run -H "Content-Type: application/json" -d '{"command": "ls -l"}'